 The set of higher-order needs concerns reaching one’s potential as a total human being.
 It is the desire to become what one is capable of becoming.

-For Example, to maximum one’s capacity and abilities in order to accomplish something appreciable and self-fulfilling.
+For Example, to maximize one’s capacity and abilities in order to accomplish something appreciable and self-fulfilling.

-Thus, It is a need for being creative or innovative for transforming self into reality.
+Thus, It is a need for being creative or innovative for transforming the self into reality.

 5. Self-Actualization Needs

 Self-actualization needs to represent the growth of an individual toward the fulfillment of the highest needs.